US citizen Anne Sacoolas expected to face UK court over death of UK teen Harry Dunn – KION546

 Sacoolas, the wife of a US diplomat, has admitted driving on the wrong side of the road at the time of the crash.
 After the deadly collision outside RAF Croughton, a US military base in England where her husband worked, Sacoolas claimed diplomatic immunity and returned to the US.

-The US State Department in January 2020 rejected an extradition request to return her to the UK for prosecution, and she remains in the US.
+The incident sparked ongoing diplomatic tensions between the two countries, with the US State Department in January 2020 rejecting an extradition request to return her to the UK for prosecution.

+In June, then-British Foreign Secretary Dominic Raab said UK prosecutors could seek a “virtual trial” of Sacoolas.
+“The US has not agreed to the extradition, but the path is clear for the legal authorities in the UK to approach Anne Sacoolas’s lawyers — without any problem from the US government — to see whether some kind of virtual trial or process could allow some accountability and some solace and some justice for the Dunn family,” he said in an interview with the BBC.

 The-CNN-Wire